 Cibiana and Fornesighe on the Dolomites

-The charming village of Fornesighe is placed on the road that from Forno di Zoldo rises to Cibiana.
-The wood and stone houses have remained practically intacted.
-In 2002, Reinhold Messner, the famous mountaineer, conceived within a fortress of the First World War placed on Monte Rite at an altitude of 2180 mt. above sea level, the Museo delle Nuvole (Museum of Clouds) dedicated to the history of the Dolomites.
+The charming village of Fornesighe is placed on the road from Forno di Zoldo rises to Cibiana.
+The wood and stone houses have remained practically intact.
+In 2002, Reinhold Messner, the famous mountaineer, conceived within a fortress of the First World War placed on Monte Rite at an altitude of 2180 mt. above sea level, the Museo Delle Nuvole (Museum of Clouds) dedicated to the history of the Dolomites.

 It is worth visiting the Church of San Floriano of XV° century situated in Pieve di Forno di Zoldo, Fornesighe, one of the most important of the valley with its Altare Delle Anime (Altar of Souls) made by Sculptor Andrea Brustolon.
 Near Pralongo Zoldo, the “Museum of Iron and Nail” located in the last “fusinela” (ancient forge for the manufacturing of iron), remained the only witness for the working of “ciodarot” (person who produces nails).